 Peter Pan’s Flight is a beautiful dark ride that flies you through the full story of Disney’s Peter Pan aboard replica pirate ships.
 The night-time view of London spreading out beneath you remains one of the most striking visuals in any Disney ride, and the Never Land portion is just as memorable.
 Magic Kingdom’s Fantasyland lacks much of the charm of Disneyland’s, but Peter Pan’s Flight is equally great in both parks.
 The only problem is the extreme lines you’re likely to encounter—this is always one of the most popular rides at the park.

-Despite various updates over the years, the Jungle Cruise experience has remained largely unchanged since the early ‘60s, when jokes were originally added to the spiel.
+The Jungle Cruise has seen many changes over the years, but conceptually the experience has remained largely unchanged since the early ‘60s, when jokes were originally added to the spiel at Disneyland.
+That’s the version that opened alongside the Magic Kingdom in 1971.
 I wouldn’t use the word “funny” to describe those jokes (although your five-year-old might disagree) but the entire package remains surprisingly charming.
-It’s a quaint glimpse into the past, at the kind of family-friendly entertainment that our parents might’ve enjoyed when they were young, and hopefully a ride that’ll never change too much (outside of a specific scene or two…).
+It’s a quaint glimpse into the past, at the kind of family-friendly entertainment that our parents might’ve enjoyed when they were young, and hopefully a ride that’ll never change too much.

 Here’s another classic Disney attraction in desperate need of an update.
 Walt Disney himself oversaw the creation of this Audio-Animatronic look at how technology changed the typical American home throughout the 20th century, which debuted as a pavilion at the 1964 New York World’s Fair before relocating to Disneyland and then the Magic Kingdom.
 It’s not a ride, but a show inside a revolving theater.
 You sit and watch vignettes from four different time periods, starting with the 1900s and then moving ahead 20 years per scene.
 The fourth vignette was originally set in the ‘60s, when the attraction was built, but was updated five times between 1967 and 1993 to keep pace with recent technological developments.
 That final scene is now incredibly outdated, full of ‘90s fashion and a supposedly high-tech videogame that looks like something you’d play on a Sega 32X.
 The solution should be to add a permanent ‘80s or ‘90s vignette, and then end on a fifth scene that can be easily and cheaply updated every few years.
 Failing that, they should just revert it back to its original ‘60s state, and end it when the attraction was built.
 It’d be less about progress than a time capsule at that point, but it’s probably more practical than having to account for the ceaseless march of time.